valianayil/Omg/README.md

 - [Netlify](https://www.netlify.com/): Another great option with similar features
 - [AWS Amplify](https://aws.amazon.com/amplify/): For AWS users

-For most hosting platforms, you'll need to set the environment variables in their configuration dashboard.
+### Environment Variables on Vercel

+For Vercel deployment, you'll need to:

+1. Add the environment variables in the Vercel dashboard under your project settings
+2. Make sure to add `YOUTUBE_API_KEY` (without the NEXT_PUBLIC_ prefix as it's server-side only)
+3. After adding the variables, redeploy your application

+Environment variables are securely stored and only accessible on the server side.